bancorprotocol/fastlane-bot/README.md

 - **logging_path** (str): The path for log files. **Recommended not to modify.**
 - **loglevel** (str): Logging level, which can be DEBUG, INFO, WARNING, or ERROR.
 - **use_cached_events** (bool): **Testing option.**  This option runs the bot using historical cached events.
-- **run_data_validator** (bool): This option validates that pool data hasn't changed from the time an opportunity was found.
-This can be useful if the bot has slow cycles, for example if an arb mode takes a long time to run.
 - **randomizer** (int): The bot will randomly select an opportunity from the number of opportunities specified in this configuration after sorting by profit.
 For example the default setting 3 means the bot will randomly pick one of the 3 most profitable opportunities it found in the randomizer.
 - **limit_bancor3_flashloan_tokens** (bool): If True, this limits the flashloan tokens to tokens supported by Bancor V3.
 - **default_min_profit_gas_token** (float): The minimum amount of expected profit, denominated in the gas token, to consider executing an arbitrage trade.